stkent/stkent.github.io/_posts/2016-10-07-proguardfiles-a-cautionary-tale.md

 Armed with this knowledge, we can now walk through exactly what happens (with respect to ProGuard rules) when the `beta` build type is configured:

-1. `initWith(buildTypes.debug)` is called, which results in three ProGuard configuration files (`proguard-android.txt`, `proguard-rules.pro`, and `proguard-debug.pro`) being added to the `beta` build type's internal list;
+1. `initWith(buildTypes.debug)` is called, which results in three ProGuard configuration files (`proguard-android.txt`, `proguard-rules.pro`, and `proguard-debug.pro`) being added to the `beta` build type’s internal list;

-2. `proguardFiles getDefaultProguardFile('proguard-android.txt'), 'proguard-rules.pro'` is called, which results in duplicates of the `proguard-android.txt` and `proguard-rules.pro` being added to the `beta` build type's internal list.
+2. `proguardFiles getDefaultProguardFile('proguard-android.txt'), 'proguard-rules.pro'` is called, which results in duplicates of the `proguard-android.txt` and `proguard-rules.pro` being added to the `beta` build type’s internal list.

-The result: `proguard-debug.pro` is unintentionally included in the `beta` build type's internal list of configuration files, and the `-dontobfuscate` ProGuard rule is therefore applied when packaging our application.
+The result: `proguard-debug.pro` is unintentionally included in the `beta` build type’s internal list of configuration files, and the `-dontobfuscate` ProGuard rule is therefore applied when packaging our application.
 This is consistent with what we found in the decompiled APK.

 # setProguardFiles to the rescue

 The most obvious solution to this problem might be to avoid initializing the `beta` build type using the `debug` build type.
 However, this would have lead to a lot more duplication in our build.gradle file.
-Luckily there's a better way.
+Luckily there’s a better way.

 The `BuildType` class exposes a [`setProguardFiles` method](https://google.github.io/android-gradle-dsl/2.2/com.android.build.gradle.internal.dsl.BuildType.html#com.android.build.gradle.internal.dsl.BuildType:setProguardFiles(java.lang.Iterable)){:new_tab}, defined as follows: